archer-developer/fos-user-bundle/docs/installation.rst

 .. note::

-    Although we have used the form login mechanism in this example, the NucleosUserBundle user provider service is compatible with many other authentication methods as well.
+    Although we have used the form login mechanism in this example, the FOSUserBundle user provider service is compatible with many other authentication methods as well.
 Please read the Symfony Security component documentation for more information on the other types of authentication methods.